 Beyond Type 1 Funding Model

-Organization Note: This page is up to date through Q2’2020, and the organization will update this page quarterly.
-Questions can be directed to email@example.com.
+Organization Note: Partnerships listed updated regularly, and reflect any active work.
+Financial updates are done quarterly, and this page is up to date through the close of Q4,2022.
+Questions can be directed to firstname.lastname@example.org.

 Our Impact: Beyond Type 1 serves tens of thousands of people impacted by diabetes around the globe every day, and serves millions of people every month.
 The platforms represent the largest digital footprint of any diabetes organization in the world.
 Beyond Type 1 strives to create programs that offer solutions to improve the lives of those impacted by diabetes, while also building global reach and filling gaps in the diabetes space.

-Community Donations: 100% of donations made by the community directly fund Beyond Type 1’s portfolio of platforms, programs and grants, making a direct and immediate impact in the lives of people living with diabetes.
+Community Donations: 100 percent of donations made by the community directly fund Beyond Type 1’s portfolio of platforms, programs and grants, making a direct and immediate impact in the lives of people living with diabetes.

 Pharmaceutical Relationships: Beyond Type 1 partners with pharmaceutical companies, including insulin manufacturers, when the organization finds that doing so furthers mission and impact.
 Beyond Type 1 believes that high quality, modern insulin must be available to people with diabetes regardless of employment or insurance status, across all demographics, without barriers and at an affordable and predictable price point.
-The organization’s position is that these partnerships do not eliminate the ability to put pressure on these same companies related to insulin affordability and access, and such partnerships can create unique opportunities to drive change.
+The organization’s position is that these partnerships do not eliminate the ability to put pressure on these same companies related to insulin affordability and access, and such partnerships can create unique opportunities to drive change, such as the creation of GetInsulin.org.
 Beyond Type 1 has published extensively on insulin affordability, and will continue to expand its role in insulin advocacy.

 FUNDING SOURCES + ACTIVE PARTNERSHIP INFORMATION

-In addition to the generosity of tens of thousands of individual donors each year, Beyond Type 1 receives cash and in-kind contributions to sponsor programs, create educational content, and advertise on its platforms.
-Below is a list of all entities from whom Beyond Type 1 has received over $5,000 in cash funding over the previous 4 quarters combined, excluding individuals, individual/family donor advised funds, individual matching funds, and yet-to-be announced projects.
+In addition to the generosity of tens of thousands of individual donors each year, Beyond Type 1 receives cash and in-kind contributions to sponsor programs, create educational content and advertise on its platforms.
+Below is a list of all entities from whom Beyond Type 1 has received over $5,000 in cash funding over the previous four quarters combined, excluding individuals, individual/family donor advised funds, individual matching funds and yet-to-be announced projects.
 Below the list you can find information explaining the projects that these partners’ funding supports.